-Present owners are Mrs. Teiko Yamada (chair-man), Mr. Eugene Yamada (president) and Miss Kay Yamada (director, horticulturalist and garden designer).
-Barakura English Garden covers an area of 10,000 metre square and was constructed in collaboration with Mr. John Brookes (professional British landscape designer), Mr. E. Clark (stone mason) and other gardeners.
+Present owners are Mr. Eugene Yamada (president) and Miss Kay Yamada (director, horticulturalist and garden designer).
+BARAKURA English Garden covers an area of 10,000 metre square and was constructed in collaboration with Mr. John Brookes (professional British landscape designer), Mr. E. Clark (stone mason) and other gardeners.

 Many thousands of plant and flower species were imported from England when construction of the garden first began, and domestic plants were added to complement the progress of the landscape designs.

-The garden was introduced in the highly acclaimed British periodical “Curtis’s Botanical Magazine” as one of the world’s foremost British gardens, and it was also reported by USA TV programs and many newspapers and magazines.
+The garden was introduced in the highly acclaimed British periodical “Curtis’s Botanical Magazine” as one of the world’s foremost English gardens, and it was also reported on USA TV programs and in many newspapers and magazines.

-The internationally renowned “Barakura Flower Show” is held once a year and it attracts visitors from all parts of Japanand many parts of the world.
-For the show world-famous horticulturalists, designers and musicians from U.K and other countries are invited to introduce the latest gardening topics and culture.
+The internationally renowned “BARAKURA Flower Show”, held once a year attracts visitors from all parts of Japan and many parts of the world.
+For the show, world-famous horticulturalists, garden designers and musicians from U.K and other countries are invited to introduce the latest gardening topics and culture.

 Later in the year visitors are further entertained at the BARAKURA Harvest Festival, where a quintet of musicians from the Royal Marines Band, provide a medley of classic and popular music over the event.